corda/corda/docs/source/initial-margin-agreement.rst

-Initial Margin Agreements
+Initial margin agreements
 =========================

 This app is a demonstration of how Corda can be used for the real world requirement of initial margin calculation and agreement; featuring the integration of complex and industry proven third party libraries into Corda nodes.

-SIMM Introduction
+SIMM introduction
 -----------------

 SIMM is an acronym for "Standard Initial Margin Model".
 It is effectively the calculation of a "margin" that is paid